-2 Fannie Mae and Freddie Mac published guidelines are defined as guidelines outlined in the Agency Selling Guides available to all lenders without the need for a lender variance or amendment to lender's Master Agreement.
+Fannie Mae and Freddie Mac published guidelines are defined as guidelines outlined in the Agency Selling Guides available to all credit unions without the need for a credit union variance or amendment to credit union's Master Agreement.

-Category Underwriting Requirement (November 27, 2018) Ineligible Transaction: (cont.)
-Renovation Mortgages when the property is a manufactured home.
-Cash-out refinance.
+Category Underwriting Requirement (January 4, 2018) Ineligible (cont.)
+Property: Single-wide manufactured housing.
+Any property type ineligible for sale to the Agencies.
+Property located outside the 50 United States and the District of Columbia (including Puerto Rico, Guam and the Virgin Islands).
+Transaction: Renovation Mortgages when the property is a manufactured home.
 Fannie Mae DU Refi Plus and Freddie Mac Relief Refinance Mortgage loans.
 Seasoned loans (see section 3.08.05 for definition).
 Loans with a prepayment penalty feature.
-Other ■ Commitment/Certificate - See section 1.04 for requirements. ■ Financed MI - See section 3.03.02 for financed MI requirements.
+Other Commitment/Certificate - See section 1.04 for requirements.
+Financed MI - See section 3.03.02 for financed MI requirements.
 Age of Documentation - See section 3.05.01 for requirements.
 Affordable Housing - See section 3.06.02 for definition and identification requirements.
-Construction-to-Permanent loans and Renovation Mortgages - See section 3.08.02.01 and section 3.08.03.01 for insurance activation options.
+Construction-to-Permanent loans and Renovation mortgages - See section 3.08.02.01 and section 3.08.03.01 for insurance activation options.
 Corporate Relocation Loans - See section 3.08.04 for the definition and documentation requirements.